 In the northern Amazonas region of Peru lies the white-washed colonial city of Chachapoyas.
 This city is surrounded by archaeological ruins, some even older than Machu Picchu.

 For a true adventure, hike to one of the world’s tallest waterfalls, Gocta Falls.
 This majestic two-level waterfall drops a powerful surge of water over 2,500 feet.
 It will take your breath away, even from a far distance.
-The hike is quite strenuous and not for the faint of heart as you are often on a steep rocky surface and surrounded by the thick Amazon jungle that shelters toucans and howler monkeys.
+The hike is quite strenuous and not for the faint of heart.
+You are often on a steep rocky surface and surrounded by the thick Amazon jungle that shelters toucans and howler monkeys.

 Equally awe-inspiring is the archaeological site of Kuelap – a walled city with hundreds of buildings from an ancient civilization built before Machu Picchu.
 The natural beauty and ancient wonders surrounding Chachapoyas are plenty and this is a not-to-be-missed destination on your trip to Peru!